Dream First; Getting it Your Way

 Spice storage is another storage idea that most love once they are exposed to the options.
 The most common one is the pullout rack unit in a base cabinet.
 I have seen some well packed units that not only hold a lot but are easy to access.
 With the new round spice containers, the unit inside a drawer is a must have.
 There is nothing better than to have those spices easily available when you need them most.
 Trays are another kitchen item that clients want in their place.
 Full height skinny base units are great for this and dividers over a double oven, behind the 2 doors are another great storage idea for sheets, lids and any other thin item that you need to grab quick.

 Pullout trash and recycling units are popular these days.
 The age old question is; where do I want it all to be?
 I’m a proponent of having it near the stove/sink area but having it in the island is another great place also.
 The island is an important prep area so having one there makes clean up easier.
 When I have a large kitchen, I suggest 2 double units so that you can split them up among the cooking/prep areas.
 Open book case cabinets are still popular as with different types of cutlery and knife storage.
 I’m even seeing a growing movement of wine bottle storage for the red wines.

 I could go on for hours with all the storage units available but I’m sure you get my point.
 Taking the time to plan it all out not only makes an organized kitchen but it also makes it a pleasure when you are in the heat of cooking up a storm.
 I have always believed that good design costs no more than bad design so make sure that you think of these things carefully before ordering.
 The time spent will be worth it and most definitely free your time up some each day.
 Dream First and let the rest fall right into place!

-Tim Holick (Food A Holick)This entry was posted in Uncategorized on .
+Tim Holick (Food A Holick)This entry was posted in kitchen design on .